-A highly athletic ruckman who can go up forward, Matthew Kreuzer has reached the 100 AFL game milestones and is a key aspect of the Blues climb up the ladder.
+A highly athletic ruckman who can go up forward, Matthew Kreuzer has finished the 2017 season with 21 games, passing the 150 game milestone for the Carlton Football Club.

-After an injury interrupted 2014, Kreuzer returned in fine style in the second half of 2015 to remind the competition of his talent and Carlton fans of his importance to the club’s climb back up the ladder.
+After an injury interrupted 2014, Kreuzer returned in fine style in the second half of 2015 to remind the competition of his talent and Carlton fans of his importance to the club’s success.
 This culminated in a contract extension for Kreuzer ahead of Brendan Bolton’s first season in charge.
 Playing all but one game in 2016, Kreuzer once again provided an important presence around the contest for the Blues and their midfield and finished top 10 in the club’s Best and Fairest count.